hzeller/blisplay/README.md

   ![Animation of forces in magnetic field][img-anim-lorentz] |
 ![A stack of three coils with offset fingers][img-triplet-coil] |
 -----------------------------------------------|---------------------|
 Moving coil in magnetic field.
-Blue arrow: static magnetic field; Red: current; Green: force | A triplet of coils with offset dots, stacked.
+Red arrow: varying current; Blue: static magnetic field; Green: resulting force | A triplet of coils with offset dots, stacked.

 If we hinge two stacks right and left with the poky bits meeting at the center